dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 setting still turned off.

 The proposal is to turn this setting on by default but allow application authors to turn the setting off if necessary.
-In other words, we change it from an opt- in feature to an opt-out feature.
+In other words, we change it from an opt-in feature to an opt-out feature.

 [binding redirects]: https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/redirect-assembly-versions
 [abrg]: https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/how-to-enable-and-disable-automatic-binding-redirection